rustl3rs/banner/README.md

+# CAVEAT
+This repository represents a very pre-alpha experimental attempt at the CI/CD system that I wish I had.

+**Be warned** until such times as this starts producing releases, it is completely unusable.
+It may never be usable.

 # Banner CI/CD

 Banner is a CI/CD system.
 I know, yet another CI/CD system.
 However Banner is different.
 Some of it's more unique qualities are: